 3) leverage center resources so as to increase their impact on local infrastructure for materials research.

-The UW-MRSEC provides full or partial support for a variety of instruments in the Wisconsin Centers for Nanoscale Technology.
+The Wisconsin MRSEC provides full or partial support for a variety of instruments in the Wisconsin Centers for Nanoscale Technology.
 A particular focus is on facilities for characterization of nanoscale materials, as well as characterization equipment for larger length scales.
 The instruments are available to on-campus, and in most cases, off campus users.
 Access and charges are determined by the management policy of each individual facility.

 For more information, follow the links below: